pvmm/msx-tile-forge/README.md

 ## Getting Started

-This section explains how to set up your system and run MSX Tile Forge.
+This section explains how to set up your system and run MSX Tile Forge, including the dependencies required for its advanced import/export features.

 ### System Requirements & Dependencies

-To run MSX Tile Forge, your system will need the following:
+To run MSX Tile Forge and use all its features, your system will need the following:

 *   **Python:**
     *   Version 3.x is required.
 The application has been primarily developed and tested with Python 3.12, but it is expected to be compatible with other recent Python 3 releases (e.g., Python 3.7 and newer).